-Though it's today associated with beads, The Big Easy and uninhibited young women on videotape, Fat Tuesday began as a religious observance.
+Though it's today associated with beads, The Big Easy, and unhinged young women on videotape, Fat Tuesday began as a religious observance.

 Historians believe Mardi Gras, French for “Fat Tuesday,” has its origins in Roman pagan fertility festivals.
 When Christianity swept Rome, the church incorporated the oft-debauched festivals into its observances as a way of attracting followers.